General Requirements for the Master in Design Studies Program

 None of the required units may be fulfilled by courses credited toward another degree.

-The faculty advisor must approve a student’s course of study and can make exceptions to the maximum number of units allowed through independent study or non-GSD courses.
+The Area Coordinator must approve a student’s course of study and can make exceptions to the maximum number of units allowed through independent study or non-GSD courses.